chsergey80/chsergey80/README.md

 ## Hi there! 👋

-🔭 I completed a web-development course at Practicum by Yandex <br />
+🔭 I I am studying a web-development course at Practicum by Yandex <br />

 👯 I am looking for a job as a Frontend developer <br />